 Be prepared for messes of all kinds.
-Babies do not care where, when and who they pee, poo, spit up or vomit on.
+Babies do not care where, when and who they pee, poo, or spit up on.
 That is why I will be dressed in comfy sweats as I work and why you (if you want to be in the photos with your newborn) would want to bring an extra set of clothing.
 I suggest black T-shirt shirt for dad.
 Mom can wear black shirt or something neutral.
 But black is very flattering.
 Just remember to try on before hand to make sure you are pleased.
 Also make sure parents nails are clean and trimmed because we will be getting close up images of your hands.

 Safety is the most IMPORTANT factor at your session.

 Because I do not work with an assistant, mommy or daddy may need to help me for some poses.
 I know you may have seen some adorable images that I have posted or on Pinterest.
 But some of those poses require your baby to be very sleepy to get them in those poses.
 I will not risk your baby's safety over a pose.
 Thank you again for choosing Mercer Media Photography!